 Frequently Asked Questions

-I get this question a lot, so I made a quick, two-minute video to address next steps.
+I get this question a lot, so I made a video to address next steps.

 Are there online tests I can take to help me determine if I’m autistic?